goschtl/zope/zope2book/trunk/source/ScriptingZope.rst

 For example, if you write a script that calls another script by a long and torturous path, you are assuming that the folder tree is not going to change.
-A maintenance decision to reorganize the folder heirarchy could require an audit of scripts in *every* part of the site to determine whether the reorganization will break anything.
+A maintenance decision to reorganize the folder hierarchy could require an audit of scripts in *every* part of the site to determine whether the reorganization will break anything.